- 01202 961093

 - Bring Science Alive: Virtual Reality Technology for Engaging and Promoting STEM in Science Museum (HEIF, 01 Aug 2016).
 In Progress

-- Auther, programmer, Development marking tool practical assignments
+- Developer, programmer, Development marking tool Artefacts assignments

 - Setup for Broadcasting messages and student work on University screens., Games Technology and Games Programming